wayofthepie/blog-src/posts/2016-07-10-Installing-NixOs.markdown

 This can take some time, you should see information on what packages are being downloaded and installed while the installation is running.
 You will be prompted to enter the __root__ password during the installationi, once you do that the installation has completed and you can boot up your new NixOs install! [^7]

 # Conclusion
 The aim of this post was just to get NixOs installed, using the steps I used on my own system.
-I plan on doing some more posts on Nix and NixOs over the coming weeks, with the overall goal being to gain a better understanding of both.
+I plan on doing some more posts on Nix and NixOs once I get some time to dive deeper into them.

-Once I have that, I'll start diving into more interesting topics like NixOps and the use of the three in Configuration Management across multiple connected systems.

-Next post will be on the use of Nix in setting up a development environment in multiple languages, stay tuned!

 [^1]: 1 MiB = 2<sup>20</sup> bytes = 1024 kibibytes = 1048576 bytes.
 [^2]: See [Arch Linux - Grub GPT](